prisms-center/phaseField/pages/TroubleshootingFAQ.md

   If you find this error when you type <span style="font-family:Menlo">"make release"</span> or <span style="font-family:Menlo">"make debug"</span>, it means a Makefile has not been found in the current directory.
 Please ensure that the CMake has executed with no errors.

+- **icpc: error #10106: Fatal error in /path/to/compiler, terminated by kill signal compilation aborted for /path/to/PRISMS-PF/core/library path**

+  This error message indicates that the compiler (in this case icpc) process was terminated by a kill signal.
+This is often due to a limitation in memory.
+If you are using parallel compilation (e.g., "make -j N"), the system might be overwhelmed.
+Try reducing the number of parallel jobs by running "make -j 1" or "make -j 2".

 ## Runtime Errors

 - Failure to run the code